MK-Mike/morgs/README.md

 [x] add mock gps data for sectors info

-- [] move the sidebar into a side drawer for mobile views -- []add a button to toggle the drawe
+- [x] move the sidebar into a side drawer for mobile views -- []add a button to toggle the drawe
-- [] add route tags eg pumpy with user feedback (pumpuy, slaby, crimpy, cruxy, etc) [] add sandbagging ratings
+- [x] add route tags eg pumpy with user feedback (pumpuy, slaby, crimpy, cruxy, etc) [x] add sandbagging ratings
       [] change into to style
       [x] update search bar to go to route if clicked on [] add filters to seach page
       [] add an all routes page with filtering
       [] add sector access comments
+      [] create non sidebar layout for non routes pages [] move footer into non sidebar layouts

 ### user managemnet